 The Honest Conversation

 "Your tools are configured correctly for the threats you actually face.
-When red team tests succeed using techniques that wouldn't work in a real intrusion, that's not a detection failure — that's a sign your test wasn't threat-driven.
-Let's refocus on the adversaries who can actually hurt us."
+When red team tests succeed using techniques that wouldn't work in a real intrusion, that's not a detection failure—that's a sign your test wasn't threat-driven.
+Let's refocus on the adversaries who can actually hurt us, and build detection for those attack paths."

-This conversation is uncomfortable because it implies your purple team programme might be theatre.
+This conversation is uncomfortable because it implies your purple team programme might be theater.
 But it's the one that matters.

 What's Next